freedomofpress/securedrop-docs/docs/appendices/glossary.rst

 submission activity in the past 24 hours.
 The Journalist uses an associated Journalist Alert Private Key to decrypt the alerts.

+This Journalist Alert Key pair is created when :doc:`preparing email accounts for alerts</admin/installation/email_alerts>`.

 .. _glossary_landing_page:

 Landing Page